 Butternut Squash Turkey Chili with bell peppers, black beans, kidney beans and loads of flavor!
 A hint of lime makes this chili recipe extra special.
-Gluten-free.
+Instant Pot, stovetop and slow cooker instructions!

 Okay but honestly… Who doesn’t like chili?!